r33m-m1kul5k1/pwnable/RSA Calculator.md

 give it a buffer of 264 bytes where the last character is (

 I need `0x602560` so n = 96098976 if m is 40.

+I checked and the `bss` isn't executable, remotely and locally...
+Now the `system` address makes sense.

+## The new exploit
+* I can jump to the stack to the location of my `shellcode`...
+* in main after
+*